 Passive income guru Pat Flynn was once an architect studying for his LEED exams.
 As a novel way to help himself study, Flynn decided to write a blog about the materials he was preparing.
 He went on to pass the exams, but then got laid off in the midst of the financial crisis.

 However, Flynn noticed that he was now being referred to as an expert on architecture exams in various online forums.
 He soon figured out that the blog he created to help himself study was generating thousands of visits a day from fellow exam candidates across the world.
 Flynn decided to add Google Ads to his site and then compiled an ebook of notes which could be downloaded for a small fee.
 Soon, he was earning more than he ever had as an architect.

 Flynn’s success with his notes might have been an exceptional one-off, but it proves that people value the notes of people who have already completed exams and received their qualifications.

 If you have the know-how, you could collate all of your old exam notes into an ebook that you can sell online.
 Alternatively, you could upload your notes to a site like Oxbridge Notes, which does all the hard-work for you.

 Rubicoin operates a full disclosure policy.
-Rubicoin staff currently hold long positions in Ford and the S&P 500.
+Rubicoin staff currently hold long positions in Coca-Cola and Ford.